Waldo Waldman: Writing and public speaking

 Waldman earned his M.B.A. while in the Air Force and began working in the sales department of a technology company when he retired.
 He went on to work for commission at a merger and acquisitions firm prior to founding Wingman Enterprises.
 He was also previously employed by SimiGon and worked with his brother in a financial consulting firm.

 Waldman is the founder of Wingman Enterprises, a consulting firm based in Georgia.
 As part of Wingman Enterprises, Waldman uses his personal experiences in combat and in business to teach companies how to build relationships with employees, partners, and customers.

+Waldman has delivered leadership-focused presentations for organizations across business, government, and nonprofit sectors.
+His work has been featured in publications including CNBC, BusinessWeek, SUCCESS Magazine, and Investor’s Business Daily.

 In 2009, Waldman published Never Fly Solo, a book that outlines the principles he teaches in his consulting business.
 The book made the bestseller lists of both the New York Times and the Wall Street Journal in 2009 and was featured in a Geoffrey James article in Inc. Magazine in 2012.
 It also reached number one in three different categories on Amazon.com on December 3, 2009.
 Waldman has also written for numerous publications including the Harvard Business Review, SUCCESS Magazine, and The Atlanta Journal-Constitution.

+After retiring from the United States Air Force, Waldo Waldman earned an MBA and worked in senior sales and business development roles within technology and consulting organizations.
+He later transitioned into professional speaking and leadership consulting.

+Board and advisory roles

+In 2023, Waldman joined the Board of Directors of the Information Distribution and Consulting Association International Data Center Authority (IDCA), serving as Human Capital Counsel.